Skip to main content

 You’ve probably noticed that some rooms in your home, like the bathroom, garage, or kitchen, have slightly different outlets than other rooms in your house.
 They have buttons on them that say TEST and RESET.
 These are ground fault circuit interrupter (GFCI) outlets.

 Since they were introduced decades ago, in the 1970s, rates of accidental electrical injury have fallen drastically.
-But when these outlets trip, it can be a real nuisance.
+But when you find a GFCI outlet not working, it can be a real nuisance.
 Fortunately, it’s usually easy to reset them.

 Thinking about coverage?